 For one, I think some of that comes from the show having unrealistically high expectations, which really isn’t its fault.
 More importantly, there’s an appealing quality to it – a sort of puppy-dog simplicity that endears it to me.
 Not a lot of it makes sense, it’s all stuff I’ve seen before and none of the characters have blown me away.
 But at the same time, GC reminds me of a painting that’s done in all primary colors.
 It’s not going to be subtle or groundbreaking, but there’s no reason it can’t be aesthetically pleasing.
 This is a pretty basic good vs. evil, boy meets girl kind of story that’s been retold thousands of times.
 And at the end of the last couple of episodes, I’ve really found that I enjoyed watching it.
 And it doesn’t hurt that even the eyecatches are stunning to look at.

-Major Sagai (Canna Nobutoshi) is twirling his figurative mustache and having a bit of sport with Shu as he tries to get him to turn on Undertaker.
+As we pick this up, Major Sagai (Canna Nobutoshi) is twirling his figurative mustache and having a bit of sport with Shu as he tries to get him to turn on Undertaker.
 I sense the series trying to paint a balanced picture here by showing the “good” side of what GHQ is doing – such as treating Yahiro’s little brother and others with Stage 4 Apocalypse disease – and the terrorist side of Undertaker.
 But really, shades of gray is not what this series excels at and all this comes off as rather a tepid attempt, the show’s innate xenophobia shining brightly through.
 There’s also the realization that it was Gai’s order that Shu not be rescued (though not, apparently, that got him captured in the first place).
 Gai has interests inside the correctional facility, though, namely in springing Undertaker and convicted murderer Kido Kenji, who has a very special anti-gravity void inside him.
 When Inori disobeys Gai’s order and breaks into the facility (way, way too easily) to free Shu herself, all hell breaks loose.

 The following action sequences are pure gold, utterly preposterous but a blast to watch.
 It’s a mistake to pick holes in the logic of those sequences, because you could drive a mecha through them.
 No, just enjoy Inori leaping thirty feet in the air and Shu climbing anti-grav bubbles and iconic imagery that will quicken the pulse of mecha fans everywhere (and with good reason).
 It’s delightfully, innocently silly and completely spectacular.
 And dammit, I’m even sort of getting caught up in Shu and Inori now, very rough representations of that Shinji and Rei archetypes they are.
 Shu is so utterly guileless and mopey that I’ve sort of come to like him, and Inori is irresistibly beautiful and sweet in an alien way.